Reflections - The Transitions Women Move Through

 The Returning Transition

-This often comes after years of giving.
-Years of caregiving, parenting, supporting, holding others together.
-When children grow and leave, or when a long-held role dissolves, the structure that once organised life quietly disappears.
+This transition often follows years of giving.
+Years spent caregiving, parenting, supporting, holding others together.
+When children grow and leave, or when a long-held role dissolves, the structure that once organised life quietly falls away.

 This woman has been needed for a long time.
-She has learned to put herself second, sometimes without realising she was doing it.
-Desires were delayed.
-Needs were softened.
-A younger self was set aside so that life could keep moving.
+She has learned to place herself second, sometimes without even realising she was doing it.
+Desires were delayed, needs softened, and a younger self set aside so that life could keep moving.

 This is not collapse.
 It is return.

-A slow remembering of who she was before she disappeared into responsibility.
+A gradual remembering of who she was before she disappeared into responsibility.
 A reclaiming of desire, pleasure, and agency.
-A learning, often awkward at first, to take up space again without apology.
+An often awkward but necessary learning to take up space again without apology.

 The Awakening Transition

-This one can happen at any age.
+This transition can happen at any age.
 It often follows illness, loss, burnout, or a rupture that cannot be explained away.
-From the outside it can look sudden, but it is rarely unexpected on the inside.
+From the outside it can look sudden, but on the inside it is usually long anticipated.

 In this transition, symptoms are not the enemy.
 They are messengers.
 The body is no longer willing to carry what has been ignored.
 Nourishment and emotional inquiry become inseparable.
-The system needs steadiness and safety, while the inner world needs honesty, space, and compassion.
+The system needs steadiness and safety, while the inner world asks for honesty, space, and compassion.

 Listening to the Body’s Invitation

 Modern life offers very few rites of passage for women.
-We move through enormous inner shifts while being expected to continue as normal.
-The body often steps in where language and culture fall short.
+We move through profound inner shifts while being expected to continue as normal.
+Often, the body steps in where language and culture fall short.

 And if you find yourself here, it may not be because something is wrong.